Hisense TV backlight problems are pretty common, particularly if you have been running your backlight too hot at 100% brightness since purchase.

 - Carefully place the diffuser back into place on the LED strip and hold it until the epoxy has set.

 It goes without saying that if you are still within the one-year warranty period, then you should contact Hisense, who will most likely come to you and simply replace the panel in your TV.

 - 1-888-935-8880 (Mon – Fri, 9am – 9pm EST & Sat – Sun, 9am – 6pm EST)

-Even if Hisense won’t fix your TV, they might still offer you a discount off a future model if you pester them hard enough!
+Even if Hisense won’t fix your TV, they might still offer you a discount on a future model if you pester them hard enough!
 This is always worth a try in my experience.

-If you are still having trouble, then I would suggest contacting Hisense support or leave a comment and I’ll see what I can do to help.
+If you are still having trouble, then I would suggest contacting Hisense support or leaving a comment and I’ll see what I can do to help.